 ECONOMIC DOWNTURN: While the railways helped Maine to thrive in the mid–19th century, the train played an equally central role in undermining its prosperity.
 The driving of the Golden Spike in 1869 in Utah, linking America’s Atlantic and Pacific coasts by rail, was heard loud and clear in Maine, and it had a discordant ring.
 Transcontinental rail meant manufacturers could ship goods from the fertile Great Plains and California to faraway markets; the coastal shipping trade was dealt a fatal blow.
 And the tourists, too, began to set their sights on the suddenly accessible Rockies and other stirring sites in the West.Beginning in the late 19th century, Maine lapsed into an extended economic slumber.
 Families commonly walked away from their farmhouses (there was no market for resale) and set off for regions with more promising opportunities.
 The abandoned, decaying farmhouse became almost an icon for the Maine coast, and vast tracts of farmland were reclaimed by forest.
 With the rise of the automobile, the grand resorts further succumbed, and many closed their doors as inexpensive motels siphoned off their business.

 BOOM TIMES: During the last 2 decades of the 20th century, much of Maine rode an unexpected wave of prosperity.
 A massive real-estate boom shook the region in the 1980s, driving land prices sky-high as prosperous buyers from New York and Boston acquired vacation homes or retired to the most alluring areas.
 In the 1990s, the rise of the high-tech industry also sent ripples from Boston north into Maine.
 Tourism rebounded as harried urbanites of the eastern seaboard opted for shorter, more frequent vacations closer to home.Travelers to more remote regions, however, will discover that some communities never benefited from this boom; they’re still waiting to rebound from the early 20th-century economic downturn.
 Especially hard hit have been places such as Downeast Maine, where many residents still depend on local resources—lobsters, fish, farmland, maybe a bed-and-breakfast or crafts business on the side—to eke out a living.
-And, remarkably, it still works.
+Interestingly, the pandemic of 2020 and 2021 brought many new residents to Maine, people who now could work from anywhere.
+How they will influence the state is still to be seen.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.